backand/docs/docs/scenarios/fbmessengerbot/index.md

 ### 💡 What's next?

 At this point, you have a chatbot interacting with Facebook Messenger, driven by Backand as a back-end.
-You can customize the bot's code to meet your needs by following the informationa available in the following section of *Customize the Bot's Code in a Backand Action*.
+You can customize the bot's code to meet your needs by following the information available in the following section of *Customize the Bot's Code in a Backand Action*.

 You can also review Facebook's [complete guide on Messenger integration](https://developers.facebook.com/docs/messenger-platform/product-overview/setup), which provides more comprehensive detail on the platform's capabilities.
 These can be used to enhance your message responses, adding web-enabled content that your users can follow.